-Strengths: good distance, good intermediate, and good near vision.
+Pros: good distance, good intermediate, and good near vision.

-Weaknesses: some glare/halos with night driving that typically will improve over time, night vision seems “darker”
+Cons: some glare/halos with night driving that typically will improve over time, night vision seems “darker”

 Astigmatism- is where the cornea, the outer window of the eye, is curved more in one direction than the other.
 The eye is shaped like a football, so this causes multiple points of focus and blurry vision.

 The Toric Plus is an extended depth of focus design that treats astigmatism and features good intermediate vision as well as good distance vision (better than the standard monofocal lens).